joemiller/kubits/README.md

 5. Commit: `git commit -a`
 5. Create new version tag: `git tag v0.0.4` (this must match the tag: in `Formula/kubits.rb`)
 6. Push your branch: `git push origin feature-name`
+7. Push tag: `git push --tags`
-7. Open a pull request, get code review, merge to master
+8. Open a pull request, get code review, merge to master
-8. After merge to master you can test your update is available by running the upgrade procedure: `brew update && brew upgrade pantheon-systems/kubits/kubits`
+9. After merge to master you can test your update is available by running the upgrade procedure: `brew update && brew upgrade pantheon-systems/kubits/kubits`

 Only bumping version: